kedarpinniboyina/kedarpinniboyina/README.md

 ---

-🔭 Currently working on AI-based projects
+🔭 Currently working on AI-ML based projects

 🌱 Learning and exploring new ML techniques

 💼 Open to collaborations and research opportunities

 ---